 Business necessity is a defense to a claim of discrimination under the ADA.

-If you find that the defendant’s application of standards, criteria, or policies have [the effect of screening out or otherwise denying a job or benefit to individuals with plaintiff's disability] [a disparate impact on individuals with plaintiff's disability], the defendant must prove, by a preponderance of the evidence, that the standard, criterion, or policy:
+If you find that the defendant’s application of a standard, criterion, or policy has [the effect of screening out or otherwise denying a job or benefit to individuals with plaintiff’s disability] [a disparate impact on individuals with plaintiff’s disability], the defendant must prove, by a preponderance of the evidence, each of the following four elements regarding that standard, criterion, or policy:

-If you find that each of the elements on which the plaintiff has the burden of proof has been proved, your verdict should be for the plaintiff, unless you also find that the defendant has proved this affirmative defense, in which event your verdict should be for the defendant.
+If you find that each of the elements on which the plaintiff has the burden of proof has been proved, your verdict should be for the plaintiff, unless you also find that the defendant has proved each of the elements of this affirmative defense, in which event your verdict should be for the defendant.

 Comment